 The heat and pressure that give marble its beauty also lend it strength.
 It is stronger and less porous than limestone, making it the material of choice of artists in creating some of the most enduring pieces of art and architecture.

 Well-sealed marble is easy to maintain.
 In general, clean damp cloth with some gentle PH Neutral soap is sufficient for cleaning.
 Please refer to our maintenance section below for further information.
+Read more about the costs of natural stone for benchtops.

 Types of Natural Stone Marble for Benchtops